Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 - The [Accelerate State of DevOps Report](https://dora.dev/research/) from [DORA](https://dora.dev/)
 - The [State of CI/CD Report](https://cd.foundation/reports/) from the [CD Foundation](https://cd.foundation/) and [SlashData](https://www.slashdata.co/)

 But also, I'm a naturally curious person.
 That means I ask questions to find out more about how we're all delivering software.
-For this reason, I'll be running some research to find out more about how we're all working.
+For that reason, I've been running several research projects to find out more about how we're all working.
+Recently, I've had the pleasure of working on these projects with Neuroscientist PhD researcher, Dr Charlotte Fleming.

 ## 2026: The Future of Platform Engineering report